slavov-vili/kit_info/Kontextsensitive_Systeme/04_Error.md

             + N-N/x training
             + N/x validation
         * x = N => (N-1; 1)
-        * Generate x (= N) training instances
-        * Repeatedly train the classifier on each of them and average the error rate
-        * Training instance = a given class?
+        * Foreach record in the dataset: train on the rest and test on it
         * Procedure
             + Train on everything but record x_i
             + Evaluate on x_i and see if correct or in error
             + Repeat for all i (1 - N)
-            + Total error = proportion of incorrectly classifier x_i
+            + Total error = proportion of incorrectly classified x_i
         * Features
             + Makes good use of (small) datasets
             + Does not involve random subsampling